-3 ome prescriptions must be filled at a specialized pharmacy.
-Specialized pharmacies include: □Pharmacies that supply drugs for home infusion therapy. □ Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+Some prescriptions must be filled at a specialized pharmacy.
+Specialized pharmacies include:

+- □Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
-If you have any difficulty accessing you Part D benefits in an LTC facility, please contact Customer Service. □ Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. □ Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
-(Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Pharmacy Directory or call Customer Service.
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+To locate a specialized pharmacy, look in your Pharmacy Directory (retiree.uhc.com/LGHIB) or call Customer Service.